lynchest/systemizer/README.md

 ### Prerequisites
 - Python 3.10 or higher
+- Windows 10/11
-- NVIDIA Drivers (for GPU monitoring)
+- (Optional) NVIDIA or AMD Drivers for detailed GPU monitoring

 ### Installation